Growing and Succeeding Together

 The music curriculum ensures children have the opportunity to sing, listen, play, perform and evaluate music.
 This is embedded within the classroom using the scheme ‘Kapow’.
 As well as singing opportunities in class children have the opportunity to take part in various concerts, performances across the year and learning to play un-tuned instruments.
 For Year 3 and Year 4, children will learn to understand the methods of creating notes, as well as how to read basic music notation.
 In music lessons pupils will use their voices expressively and creatively by singing songs and speaking chants and rhymes.
 We encourage listening to a wide range of music with concentration and understanding.
 Music is also used in other lessons and activities to create, mood, atmosphere and to aid thinking and concentration.

 Music is taught within the Early Years Foundation Stage Curriculum.
 Music will help develop and aid the skills for children within; Communication and Language, Physical Development and Expressive Arts and Design.
 Reception will follow the KAPOW scheme to provide them with opportunities to learn and play a range of different songs and instruments.

-Extra-curricular clubs are provided through a choir.
+Extra-curricular clubs are provided through a children’s choir.
 This gives pupils the opportunity to practice singing and work towards performances such as assemblies, performances to parents and Young Voices.
 There are also a range of enrichment opportunities including sessions with Jo Jingle and drumming sessions.